Isaac C. Haight: Mountain Meadows massacre

 at a meeting of the high council in Cedar City, a divisive and quarrelsome debate was held to discuss the recent troubles with the passing emigrant train.
 Those present - stake president Haight, his counselor John Higbee, Bishop Klingensmith and high councilor Laban Morrill among others - generally agreed on the grievances they perceived in the company that had passed the previous Thursday.
 The cloud of war spreading over the territory prompted open debate of such extreme measures as attacking the train.
 Other, more moderate options were proposed.
 But there was no consensus on what action to take.
 Morrill extracted a promise that an express rider would be dispatched immediately for Great Salt Lake Valley to get directions from Brigham Young.

 On September 6, Haight gave a speech in which he said, "I am prepared to feed to the Gentiles the same bread they fed to us.
 God being my helper, I will give the last ounce of strength and if need be my last drop of blood in defense of Zion."

 That evening, the extended families making the Baker-Fancher train set up their camp in Mountain Meadows.
 After a siege of the train by Paiutes and militiamen (some of whom were disguised as Natives) for four or five days, militiamen ceremoniously arrived at the scene without disguise and approached the embattled train.
 For reasons still unclear, the militia used a subterfuge of offering safe passage to the emigrants in exchange for the emigrants' disarming and turning their cattle over to the Paiutes—but after the emigrants were disarmed, militia members and Paiutes murdered all of the emigrant party except young children: about 120 slaughtered with seventeen children spared.

-Scholars still debate whether senior LDS Church leadership, including Brigham Young, directly instigated the massacre or if responsibility lies with the local leaders of southern Utah.

 Aftermath

 Investigations were interrupted by the U.S. Civil War.
 Brigham Young removed Haight and certain others of the conspirators from good standing (excommunicated them) from the LDS Church in 1870.
-By 1874, Haight and eight others (John D. Lee, John M. Higbee, William H. Dame, Philip Klingensmith, William C. Stewart, Elliot Willden, Samuel Jukes, and George Adair, Jr.) were indicted.
+By 1874, Haight and eight others (John D. Lee, John M. Higbee, William H. Dame, Philip Klingensmith, William C. Stewart, Elliot Willden, Samuel Jukes, and George Adair Jr.) were indicted.
 Haight went into hiding with his son, Caleb, in Mormon outposts in southern Utah, Mexico, and Arizona.
 He remained a fugitive from federal authorities for the rest of his life.
 A reward of $500 each was posted for the capture of Haight, Higbee and Stewart.
 Only John D. Lee ever stood trial.
 Lee was convicted and executed by firing squad on March 23, 1877.